git/git.github.io/rev_news/drafts/edition-108.md

   He suggested, as an alternative to fixing the bug, that a new `--renames` option could be introduced.
-It would be synonymous to `--find-renames` which is currently the only opposite to `--no-renames`.
+It would be synonymous to `--find-renames`, which is currently the only opposite to `--no-renames`.
 He proposed a patch to do that and showed that after his patch, `--no-rename` would properly error out.